-After getting a taste of Tehran, A:Gent headed off to Iran’s famed skiresort, Dizin.
-A 2 hour drive from the city, or 45 minutes, if you’re explorative enough to go straight through the mountains, it’s the definitive hot-spot for Iranian bubblers to go skiing.
+After getting a taste of Tehran, A:Gent headed off to Iran’s famed ski resort, Dizin.
+A 2-hour drive from the city, or 45 minutes, if you’re explorative enough to go straight through the mountains, it’s the definitive hot-spot for Iranian bubblers to go skiing.
 The resort, built in 1978, and situated 2600 meters above sea level, sports 3 gondolas, 7 lifts and about 20 slopes.
-Not gigantic, but the quality and texture of the snow was world class, and the free riding and powder was priceless.
-The highest gondola takes you up to 3600 meters above sea level, and showcases a magnificent view of Iran’s highest mountain, Damāvand.
+Not gigantic, but the quality and texture of the snow were world class, and the free-riding and powder were priceless.
+The highest gondola takes you up to 3600 meters above sea level and showcases a magnificent view of Iran’s highest mountain, Damāvand.
 And to add some fun, meeting the Iranian national ski team was a funny encounter.

 The slopes, at 3600 meters above sea level.
 The snow was as crispy as it looks

 A large part of the Iranian Ski Team.
 Notice the head warmer.
 Bought during the 2011 FIS Nordic World Ski Championships in Holmenkollen, of course.

 Taftan bread.
 Made with milk, yoghurt, and eggs, and baked in a clay oven.
 Flavoured with saffron and a small amount of cardamom powder.
 Decorated with poppy seeds.
 Delicious.